The following frequently asked questions relate to the Secure Messaging Industry Offer. (Updated 17 March 2020)

 Yes at a minimum the x509 access profile is mandatory for CIS and SM vendors to support so there is certainty of interoperability with any vendors.
-We have included API key and Smart-on-FHIR authentication options but they are not mandatory.
 Please see section 6.1.4 of the Provider Directory Service & Message Payload Developer Guide.

 Who will ensure that the Secure Messaging Providers’ aggregation capabilities are similar and they don’t produce different results?